brsvh/my-emacs/docs/Emacs-Init.md

 ## E-Mail management

 I employ Emacs for the transmission and reception of my emails, which facilitates the direct capture of emails as tasks within Emacs.
-I use `mu4e` as the interface for email exchange.
+I concurrently use both `mu4e` and `gnus` for email management, with `gnus` serving as the primary method, and mu4e employed for backup purposes.

     (use-package mu4e
       :ensure mu4e
       :commands mu4e)

+    (use-package gnus
+      :config
+      (setq gnus-startup-file (expand-file-name "gnus.newsrc" my-state-directory)))

 ## Writing